LE1DENFROST/build-your-erc20-token/README.md

-Introduction
+Introduction <br>
-Creating your own token in the world of crypto is an excellent step towards developing decentralized finance (DeFi) applications or simply learning more about blockchain technology.
-In this guide, you’ll learn how to create an ERC20-compliant token, build a DEX to manage it, and deploy these smart contracts using Hardhat.
+Creating your own token in the world of crypto is an excellent step towards developing decentralized finance (DeFi) applications or simply learning more about blockchain technology. <br> In this guide, you’ll learn how to create an ERC20-compliant token, build a DEX to manage it, and deploy these smart contracts using Hardhat.

-Requirements
+Requirements <br>
 Before starting the project, make sure you have the following tools and information:

 • Node.js and npm: JavaScript runtime and package manager. <br>